WHERE DOES THE RAINBOW END?

 Planning architect for art part: Andrea Liberni

 And where does it start?
-The artistic rainbow, symbolically symbolizes the Swissgrid headquarters as an Art & Architecture project with video lines and video bubbles that began in April 2015.
-The competition project submitted by the Swiss-New York artist Katja Loher was then selected for realization.
+The artistic rainbow that symbolically runs through Swissgrid’s headquarters first took shape in April 2015.
+The project submitted by the Swiss-New York artist Katja Loher was then selected for realization.

 There’s something magical about rainbows.
 This is also true of Loher’s rainbow, on which ants move through the elements water, earth, air and fire and on into a dream world.
 On seven sections of the ‘Videoline’ they traverse the colour spectrum of the rainbow.
 Beginning with red for the element of fire through to violet for the realm of dreams, and the subsequent transformation at the end of the rainbow, the end of the ants’ journey.
 As a symbol of the contrast between nature and culture, the environment changed by man, the ants metamorphose into electrons, the particles that flash through our power grid so that we can lead a life with all modern comforts.

 In the videos of the line of ants and the Bubbles, up to 80 layers merge into fantasy worlds.
 Rainforest of the Amazon.
 Coastal bays of the Caribbean Ocean.
 Rice fields of Nepal.
 The mysterious vapours arising from Peru’s boiling-hot Mayantuyacu River.
 Paso del Angel, a mountain ridge trail in Colombia.
 And electricity pylons in the Swiss mountains, which, seen through the artist’s eyes, are transformed into an abstract net pattern.
 Through her projects and the travel they involved to places far off the well-trodden tourist paths, Loher comes into contact with indigenous people, shamans and other creators of art.
 The viewer is invited on a journey through her fantastic miniverses that adds inspiration and a different frequency into everyday life.